 Individual needs should be taken into consideration for those with HIV and AIDS; however, general healthful eating patterns are a good place to start.

 - Consume adequate calories throughout the day to maintain a healthy weight.
-Those with HIV/AIDS may have increased calorie and protein needs compared to those who do not have this condition.
+Those with HIV/AIDS may need to adjust their calorie and protein needs depending on how they respond to treatment.
+Some individuals may need more calories and protein compared to those who do not have this condition.

 - Add protein to every meal.
 Protein is important because it is needed to make, repair and maintain cells in the body.
 It also plays a role in the immune system.
 Good protein sources include lean meats, poultry, fish, low-fat dairy foods, eggs, beans and lentils.